ScottyLabs/wdw/frontend/lab/index.md

 styles and content of a web page.

 ## Step 2: Load the external scripts

 __[diff for this step][diff-2]__, __[code at this step][step-2]__

-Now that we have all the HTML & CSS in place, we need to tell the browswer where to look to load the JavaScript files that we'll be using.
+Now that we have all the HTML & CSS in place, we need to tell the browser where to look to load the JavaScript files that we'll be using.
 This is done with the `<script>` tag.

 For this project, we'll be using two different JavaScript sources.
-First, we'll load the jQuery, a JavaScript library that helps out tremendously with adding event listeneres, manipulating the DOM, and doing other routine tasks. jQuery is a library written and hosted by someone else: this means we need to go grap an external link to it.
+First, we'll load the jQuery, a JavaScript library that helps out tremendously with adding event listeners, manipulating the DOM, and doing other routine tasks. jQuery is a library written and hosted by someone else: this means we need to go grab an external link to it.
 To find it, search the Web for "Google jQuery CDN".
 (A CDN, or content delivery network, is basically a super-fast network designed for hosting commonly-requested files.)
-On the first result page, you should see a large list of Google hosted libraries.
-Find the one titled jQuery, copy the `<script>` tag under it, and paste it into the file `index.html`.
+On the first result page, you should see a large list of Google hosted libraries:

+1. Find the one titled jQuery,
+1. Copy the `<script>` tag under it, and
+3. Paste it into the file `index.html`.

 Now that we've loaded our helper JavaScript library, we need to load the file which will contain our core application code.
 We'll be calling this